wadester/asciidoc_notes/README.md

 My goals for a documentation solution:

-1. Simple, ASCII format that is human-readable, but also parsable.
-   Not a difficult, rigid format like XML or HTML.
+1. Simple, ASCII format that is human-readable, but also parsable and easy to grep.
+It is not a difficult, rigid format like XML or HTML.

 2. Easy to learn, low barrier for creation of effective communications.